 That's right, the Credit Repair Companies aren't taking the time to drill down into your report and ask you about which entries are incorrect and why, they're just disputing everything with the same generic complaints.
 That means that oftentimes your legitimate dispute - one that you could have discovered with a little help - and one that could lead to real relief and improvement of your credit score is not going to be acted on by the credit bureau because it wasn't properly disputed.

-Who is to blame or the way Credit Repair Companies operate?
+Who Is to Blame for the Way Credit Repair Companies Operate?

 Credit Repair Companies, as we discussed above, are subject to federal (and state) consumer protection laws that hold them accountable for false advertising and ripping off customers.
 Why do they operate the way that they do?
 It's the financial incentives that are a product of the credit repair business model.